How to Create a Kids Workspace

-2. Paint the frame a bright color (I used “Aqua”).
+Paint the frame a bright color (I used “Aqua”).
 You first run painter’s tape around the edge of the white cork board to prevent any paint from seeping onto it if you like.

 Pick your favorite adhesive stencil!
 I chose the rainbow stencil from the Weather & Forecast pack.
 Cut out the stencil you plan to use and remove the paper backer to reveal the adhesive.
 Position your stencil on the cork board where you want it and smooth it down with your fingernail so the stencil is stuck nicely to the cork and no paint can seep underneath.

 When I stencil I like to squeeze a small amount of each paint I plan to use on a paper plate.
 For this rainbow stencil the thin brushes work really well.
 Just dip the brush in paint and then dab on the paper plate several times to remove excess paint before stenciling.
 Use an up and down blotting motion to stencil.

 Stenciling a table is similar to stenciling a cork board.
 If you are placing stencils around the edge of the table you just want to be a bit more exact with your placement by measuring beforehand.

 Step 1: Paint with three coats of paint